-The level of non-consent varied over time; however, it decreased from 1.5% in 2013 to 0% in 2018 for children who received outreach audiology services.
+Rates of non-consent were high over the course of the CHHC/CNS program between July 2012 and December 2016 (28% of services and 35% of children).
+However, there have been improvements to non-consent rates over time, decreasing from 65% of children in 2013 to 36% in 2014, then to 21% in 2015, to 7% in 2016, to 3% in 2017 and to 0% in 2018.
+Users should be aware of the extent of missing data when using and interpreting hearing health data.
+Where possible, tables published by the AlHW show the percentage of missing data.
 When a child's parent or guardian does not provide consent to share information, only a limited amount of aggregate information is provided to AlHW.
 This includes the number of services provided and the number of children and young people receiving a service by 5-year age group, sex and community where the service was provided.
 Parents or guardians of service recipients must provide their consent to share information with the AlHW.
 If consent is given, all de-identified data about the service recipient and the services they received is sent to the AlHW.

-In order to protect privacy, directly identifying information is not provided to the AlHW (for example, the child's name).
-Unique children records are counted only by the use of the child's Hospital Registration Number (HRN).
+In order to protect privacy, personal information is not provided to the AlHW (for example, the child's name).
+Children can be counted only by using an HRN.
 A very small percentage of children could not be counted accurately due to missing or incorrect HRNs.

 Due to the nature of the collection process, there is a lag between the date when the service was provided and the date of data receipt by the AlHW.
 This means that at any point in time, there may be services provided that have not yet been captured in the data collection.
 However, the extent of under-reporting of the number of services and children and young people who received services is minimal.
-From July 2012 to December 2018, the median lag between services being provided and records being received by the AlHW was 2 weeks for outreach audiology services.
+From July 2012 to December 2018, the median lag between services being provided and records being entered into AlHW's database was just over 6 weeks for CHHC/CNS services.
 As reports are produced 6-12 months after the end of the reporting period for that year, the number of services not captured is minimal.
 Any services not captured in the reporting period are included in the following year's data supply for future reports.